OpendTect/OpendTect/README.md

 This source code is released under the [GPLv3 or higher](http://www.gnu.org/copyleft/gpl.html) license.
 Commercial and Academic licenses are offered by [dGB Earth Sciences](https://dgbes.com) for [OpendTect Pro](https://dgbes.com/index.php/software#commercial), an extension of OpendTect that adds special functions for professional users and the potential to [rent or purchase commercial plugins](https://prostore.dgbes.com/) offering access to [unique seismic interpretation workflows](https://dgbes.com/index.php/software/plugins).
 The differences in functionality of the open source OpendTect, commercial OpendTect Pro and commercial plugins is compared [here](https://dgbes.com/index.php/software/supported-functionality).

-OpendTect is a flexible and powerful R&D foftware platform that you can extend for seismic data analysis. [dGB Earth Sciences](https://dgbes.com/index.php/services/research-development) is also available to undertake industry funded (single or multi-client) projects to enhance OpendTect itself or create advanced plugin functionality.
+OpendTect is a flexible and powerful R&D software platform that you can extend for seismic data analysis. [dGB Earth Sciences](https://dgbes.com/index.php/services/research-development) is also available to undertake industry funded (single or multi-client) projects to enhance OpendTect itself or create advanced plugin functionality.

 OpendTect is used worldwide by thousands of open source users, thousands of academic users and hundreds of commercial users.
 ## Table of Contents